Wii system software: User interface

 The system provides a graphical interface to the Wii's abilities.
 All games run directly on the Broadway processor, and either directly interface with the hardware (for the hardware common to the Wii and GameCube), or interface with IOS running on the ARM architecture processor (for Wii-specific hardware).
 The ARM processor does not have access to the screen, and therefore neither does IOS.
-This means that while a piece of software is running, everything seen on the screen (including the HOME button menu) comes from that software, and not from any operating system or firmware.
+This means that while a piece of software is running, everything seen on the screen (including the home button menu) comes from that software, and not from any operating system or firmware.
 Therefore, the version number reported by the Wii is actually only the version number of the System Menu.
-This is why some updates do not result in a change of the version number: the System Menu itself is not updated, only (for example) IOSes and channels.
-As a side effect, this means it is impossible for Nintendo to implement any functions that would affect the games themselves, for example an in-game system menu (similar to the Xbox 360's in-game Dashboard or the PlayStation 3's in-game XMB).
+Some updates do not result in a change of the version number: the System Menu itself is not updated, only system features such as IOSes and channels.
+As a side effect, it is impossible for Nintendo to implement any functions that would affect the games themselves, for example an in-game system menu (similar to the Xbox 360's in-game Dashboard or the PlayStation 3's in-game XMB).